 You don't want to let your cat struggle for longer than necessary, and an unnecessary vet trip is way better than unnecessary suffering.

 One thing all pet parents with multi-cat households should not do is to free feed.
-This includes using any kind of electronic feeders.
+This includes using any kind of electronic feeder.
 Wait, what?

 The set-it-and-forget-it nature of these feeders will very likely prevent you from realizing early on when one of your kitties isn't eating.

 As discussed above, liver failure happens very fast in cats.
-Keeping a close eye on your fur children eating habits is a must do for every pet parent.
-Especially if all of them are older cats.
+Keeping a close eye on your fur children's eating habits is a must-do for every pet parent, especially if all of them are older cats.

-Of course, I’m not recommending that you get rid of that fancy and expensive feeder you just purchased that comes with a fancy app that allows you to monitor all sorts of things, not at all.
+Of course, I'm not recommending that you get rid of that fancy and expensive feeder you just purchased that comes with a fancy app that allows you to monitor all sorts of things.